wp-plugins/clean-and-simple-contact-form-by-meg-nicholas/readme.txt

 If you get this message then you have a general problem with email on your server.
 This plugin uses Wordpress's send mail function.
 So a problem sending mail from this plugin indicates that Wordpress as a whole cannot send email.
 Contact your web host provider for help, or use an SMTP plugin to use a third party email service.

+= I don't receive the email =

+* Check the recipient email on your settings screen, is it correct?
+* Check in your spam or junk mail folder
+* For Gmail check in 'All Mail', the email might have gone straight to archive
+* Try overriding the 'From' email address in the settings screen.
+Use an email address you own or is from your own domain

 = Why is a different contact form displayed? =